jim37500/Auction/README.md

 - Run python manage.py migrate to apply migrations to your database.

 ## Specification
-### Models
-- Your application should have at least three models in addition to the User model: one for auction listings, one for bids, and one for comments made on auction listings.
-It’s up to you to decide what fields each model should have, and what the types of those fields should be.
-You may have additional models if you would like.
 ### Create Listing
 - Users will be able to visit a page to create a new listing.
 They will be able to specify a title for the listing, a text-based description, and what the starting bid will be.
 Users will also optionally be able to provide a URL for an image for the listing and/or a category.
 ### Active Listings Page